 Optical Gas Imaging

-FLIR optical gas imaging (OGI) cameras can help you detect methane, sulfur hexafluoride, and hundreds of other industrial gases quickly, accurately, and safely - without shutting down systems.
-With FLIR OGI cameras, you can scan broad sections of equipment rapidly and survey areas that are hard to reach with traditional contact measurement tools.
+FLIR optical gas imaging (OGI) cameras can help you perform infrared gas detection, spotting methane, sulfur hexafluoride (SF6), hydrocarbon, and hundreds of other industrial gases quickly, accurately, and safely—without shutting down systems.
+These cameras allow you to scan broad sections of equipment rapidly and survey areas that are hard to reach with traditional contact measurement tools.
 OGI cameras can also detect leaks from a safe distance, displaying these invisible gases as clouds of smoke.

 FLIR received third-party validation of the FLIR GF-Series and G-Series cameras' compliance with the following sensitivity standard laid out by the EPA in the NSPS OOOOa methane rule: